 - Select “Show Options”

 - Choose how often you’d like to be notified and fill in the other requested info

 - Enter the Google inbox or RSS feed you’d like to send the alerts to

 And boom!
 You know how to use Google Alerts.
 (Do a happy dance; I’ll wait.)

-Now, cut through all the crap — define your search queries to avoid alerts that have squat diddly to do with you or your company.
+Now, define your search queries to avoid alerts that have little to do with you or your company.
 Try these hacks: